 More Top Inca Trail Tour Companies to Consider

 As noted earlier, there are plenty of Inca Trail operators out there, some good, some bad, some in-between.
 Here are some more companies with a generally positive reputation:

 - Apple Travel Peru: ($??): High price, good feedback in forums and on TripAdvisor, and a maximum of eight trekkers per Inca Trail group.
 Sounds promising!

 - Cusco Native ($700): This Inca Trail tour operator is owned by Renato Auca, a Quechua-speaking Cusco native (hence the company name) who also happens to be the current Vice President of ASOORCIC, the primary organization for Inca Trail guides and agents in Cusco.
 I don’t have any trekking experience with the company, but I have been in contact with them and they definitely seem like a good option.
 Good reviews on TripAdvisor, too.

-As for non-Peruvian International Inca Trail operators, there are companies like G Adventures and Intrepid Travel that offer treks, typically as part of a larger package.
+As for non-Peruvian International Inca Trail operators, there are companies like SAM Corporations and Intrepid Travel that offer treks, typically as part of a larger package.
 These larger international tour operators often use local operators to actually run their treks.